Meqr1/mqcd/README.md

 this code snippet will remove the alias cd and add a custom cd function

 - if you dont have a custom powershell config read this https://lazyadmin.nl/powershell/powershell-profile/

+# !IMPORTANT

+put the mqcd.exe on the ~/mqcd.exe path